Everyone knows what a Will is – most people agree that they need one, but not everyone knows why you need to write a will or even how to write a will.

 Many people assume quite wrongly that all their property and money will automatically pass to their spouse, but the truth is that if you don’t make a will the law deems you to have ‘died intestate’.
 This can be distressing for your loved ones who may suffer financial hardship as a result, at a time when they least need it.
+This is why it is important to understand how to write a will and its importance.

 If you make a Will before you die then the legal process in dealing with your affairs will be much easier (and therefore less expensive), and much simpler for your loved ones to cope with at a time when they will need as little extra stress as possible.